hyunsukr/DS5100-Final/README.md

 This repo is for the final project for DS5100 for the Online MSDS proogram.

+## Final Report
+The final report for this project is contained in the [FinalReport.md](/report/FinalReport.md) in the report folder of this repository.

 ## Inital Analysis
-Exploratory Analysis can be found in the notebook pathed `analysis/jupyter_notebooks_eda.ipynb`
+Exploratory Analysis can be found in the notebook pathed `analysis/jupyter_notebooks_eda.ipynb` and `analysis/jupyter_notebooks_charts.ipynb`

 Regression Analysis of notebooks can be found in the notebook pathed `analysis/jupyter_notebooks/regression.ipynb`